What's Happenng

 The transition back to CNC after pandemic closures can be stressful for everyone, and for some, it’s hard to imagine how to plan play-based learning and still meet provincial directives.
 In this webinar, CMAS consultant Jackie Cunningham provides CNC staff with 10 tips for keeping the focus on play during these challenging times, activity ideas to try, and a simple tip sheet you can share with your team!

-Special Needs Tutorial Series: Just added
+Special Needs Tutorial Series

 Have you ever wondered about how an Individual Program Plan (IPP) works?
 Do you know how to write long- and short-term goals?